Website Proofing

 A simple proofing workflow

-2. Share a single review link with all stakeholders
+2. Share a single review link with all stakeholders—not separate URLs for different pages

 For a deeper walkthrough, see: a website review process that actually works and website proofing for faster sign-off.